Maidbot/realsense-ros/Installation_Instructions.md

 ## Installation Instructions

 This was installed when librealsense was on v2.33.1.
+Has been tested on Toradex with Melodic (does not work here with Kinetic), and on a dev laptop with Kinetic.

 * ### Install the ROS distribution